-Second, attach a list of all other persons and their FEINs, not listed in Sections A through C who control or are controlled by, directly or indirectly (through the ownership of more than 50 percent of their voting stock), a member of the unitary business group.
+Second, attach a list of all other persons and their FEINs, not listed in Sections A through C who control or are controlled by, directly or indirectly (through the ownership of more than 50 percent of their voting stock), a member of the unitary business group, but are either not unitary or use a different apportionment method than this group.
 Do not include any person that conducts 80 percent or more of its business activity outside the United States.